For my accompanying blogs, see:

 - Three graphs and a truck, August 23, 2023

-The US Department of Transportation defines a commercial launch as a“launch that is internationally competed (i.e., available in principle to international launch providers) or whose primary payload is commercial in nature”; also FAA licensed launches.
+The US Department of Transportation defines a commercial launch as a “launch that is internationally competed (i.e., available in principle to international launch providers) or whose primary payload is commercial in nature”; also, FAA-licensed launches.
 So, interpreting Starlink as “commercial in nature,” it is included here.
-Cargo and crew to the ISS and NASA science missions are competed and awarded on commercial terms as a service and licensed by the FAA, even if only competed nationally, so they are also included here.
+Cargo and crew to the ISS, NASA science missions, and now US DoD payloads are also “competed” and awarded on “commercial” terms, even if only nationally, and so are included here.